Skip to content

 onResponseError({ request, options, response })

 The onResponseError interceptor is called when the response indicates an error (status codes 4xx, 5xx).
-This is perfect for centralized error handling, retry logic, or user notifications.
+Use for centralized error handling, retry logic or user notifications.

 ts